 All images are not created equal!

 There is some bad quality content in the world, and we don’t mean the writing; we’re referring to the visible quality and the condition in which it was digitally captured.
-This affects OCR because if the engine that’s processing your content can’t recognize it or mistakes some characters for others, you’ll end up with jibberish or even nothing at all.
+This affects OCR because if the OCR engine that’s processing your content can’t recognize it or mistakes some characters for others (bad text recognition), you’ll end up with jibberish or even nothing at all.
 The content won’t be searchable!

-Documents that are considered “good” quality normally include typed and computer-generated.
+A digital image that’s considered “good” quality normally comes from typed or printed characters and computer-generated documents.
 Examples of these include newspapers, COM microfiche, electronically filled out forms or forms that were completed using typewriters, and mostly any documents that aren’t handwritten.

 As stated before, though, even “good” quality material can miss out on OCR because of its condition.
-If you have a nice box computer-generated text files ready for scanning but that box was in a damp closet for five years, the pages may not be as pristine as when they were first generated.
+If you have a nice box of computer-generated text files ready for scanning, but that box was in a damp closet for five years, the pages may not be as pristine as when they were first generated.
 Water spots, curling of pages due to improper storage, and other factors can cause the physical material to deteriorate or somehow infringe on the quality of the print.
-When put through OCR processing, a coffee stain is going to affect the words that are capable of being captured, even if it’s computer-generated material, so be sure to store your records in a way that protects them from damage if you plan to use them in the future.
+When put through the OCR engine for processing, a coffee stain is going to affect the words that are capable of being captured and make character recognition difficult, even if it’s computer-generated material, so be sure to store your records in a way that protects them from damage if you plan to use them in the future.

 When OCR Is Not A Good Idea